-The 2017-2018 FGA Application is now open, please see below.
-The deadline to apply is March 1, 2017.
+The 2018-2019 FGA Application will open on December 1st, please see below.
+The deadline to apply is March 1, 2018.
 PLEASE NOTE: Students are only eligible to apply upon initial admission/enrollment.
 Students are not able to apply at any later date.

 The purpose of the program is to encourage participation in higher education by first generation college students who have significant financial need (as defined by standard calculations based on financial aid application information), and to promote diversity within the University’s student population.